-- Analyze the Cloud computing setup with its vulnerabilities and applications using different architectures. - Analyze the risks involved in migrating the existing infrastructure to cloud. - Assess various cloud service providers and generate effective cloud infrastructure by optimizing the cost involved. - Broadly educate to know the impact of engineering on legal and societal issues involved in addressing the security issues of cloud computing.
+- 1. Analyze the Cloud computing setup with its vulnerabilities and applications using different architecture - 2.
+Analyze the risks involved in migrating the existing infrastructure to cloud. - 3.
+Assess various cloud service providers and generate effective cloud infrastructure by optimizing the cost involved. - 4.
+Broadly educate to know the impact of engineering on legal and societal issues involved in addressing the security issues of cloud computing.